Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 4. Yellow bass is usually found in 6 to 12 feet of water during the winter.

-5. Yellow bass are most active during low-light conditions early in the morning and late evenings.
+5. Yellow bass are most active during low-light conditions early in the morning and late evening.

 6. Yellow bass spawns in two to three feet of water.
 When fishing for them during the spawning season, look for rocky shorelines or shallow rock reefs.